zeropoolnetwork/sharded-storage-docs/article/main.md

 All these attacks could be prevented with the following approach:

-Each node generates a high entropy plot and makes a commitment of function $G$, which is very close to this plot.
+Each node generates a high entropy plot and makes a commitment to function $G$, which is very close to this plot.
 This fact could be verified with random openings of the polynomial:

 $$G(x_i) = \text{plot}(x_i)$$